XTLS/Xray-docs-next/docs/en/config/inbounds/vless.md

 Currently, the following flow control modes are available in the inbound protocol:

-- No `flow` or empty string: Use standard TLS proxy.
+- No `flow` or empty string: Fall back to the inbound's `settings.flow`; if `settings.flow` is not set either, use standard TLS proxy.
 - `xtls-rprx-vision`: Use the new XTLS mode, including inner handshake random padding.

 XTLS is only available under the following combinations: